DaniAlRab/PLC_Siemens-S71500_read_write_bool/README.md

-# PLC_Siemens-S71500_read_write_bool
+# Siemens - S71500 - Read and Write Bool
-This Visual Studio console code shows how to read and write values in a bool variable in DB of Siemens PLC  from family S71500.
+This Visual Studio console read and write values from a bool variable in located in a DB of Siemens PLC from family S71500.

 # Create a Console App in Visual Studio 2022 (Step-by-step)